The Whakatāne Kiwi Trust was set up in 2006 as a charitable trust to promote and protect kiwi in the Whakatāne area.

 Kiwi thrive and prosper in the Whakatāne district through public support and landowner co-operation.

-The Trust manages the delivery of the pest control programme and Trust volunteers are actively involved in predator trapping, chick monitoring, education, public events and fundraising.
+The Trust manages the delivery of the pest control programme and Trust volunteers are actively involved in predator trapping, kiwi monitoring, education, public events and fundraising.

 The objectives of the Trust are:

-- Implementation of the Whakatāne Kiwi Management Plan, and the Whakatāne-Ōhope Sites Biodiversity Management Plan.
+- Implementation of the Whakatāne Kiwi Management Plan, and the Whakatāne-Ōhope Sites Environmental Programme.

 - Facilitation of community education and advocacy for kiwi conservation.